Buehler strikes out 11, Dodgers beat Rox 5-1 for 20th win

+LOS ANGELES (AP) — Walker Buehler watched Clayton Kershaw strike out 11 in Seattle a night earlier.
+Inspired by the three-time NL Cy Young Award winner, Buehler shook off his own struggles and punched out the same number of batters against Colorado.

-LOS ANGELES (AP) — Walker Buehler struck out 11 over six sharp innings in his best outing of the shortened season, leading the Los Angeles Dodgers past the slumping Colorado Rockies 5-1 on Friday night.
+Buehler’s six sharp innings marked his best outing of the shortened season, and the Los Angeles Dodgers beat the slumping Rockies 5-1 on Friday night.

+“Life is much better when those two guys are pitching the way they are,” Dodgers manager Dave Roberts said.

 The Dodgers (20-8) earned their ninth victory in 10 games and became the first team in the majors to win 20 this season.
 Every player in the Los Angeles lineup got a hit except Austin Barnes, although the catcher had an RBI with a sacrifice fly in the sixth.